rlayte/html5.tmbundle/Readme.md

 Includes:

-+ HTML5 doctype templates
++ HTML5 templates
-+ Google hosted code library links
++ HTML5 element snippets (e.g. video, canvas, article, header, etc.)
-+ HTML5 element snippets (Video, Audio, Article, Header, etc.)
++ Other useful snippets not included in the default HTML bundle (e.g. img, h1-6, a, etc.)
-+ more
++ Google hosted code library links (e.g. jquery, yui, swfobject etc.)

 Some of the snippets are from the mHTML bundle available from [Minimal Designs](http://minimaldesign.net/downloads/tools/textmate-html-bundle).